noeliepalermo/Align/README.md

 ## Introduction

-Project done for the 1st year of Master degree in Bioinformatics' intership - Program in C++ able to calculate evolutionary distances between amino acid sequences from an aligned FASTA file and create a distance matrice using 5 methods:
+Project done for the 1st year of Master degree in Bioinformatics' intership - Program in C++ able to calculate evolutionary distances between amino acids sequences from an aligned FASTA file and create a distance matrice using 5 methods:
 - Distance estimation [Default].
-- Jukes-Cantor model for amino acid [1].
+- Jukes-Cantor model for amino acids [1].
-- Poisson model for amino acid [2].
+- Poisson model for amino acids [2].
 - Estimation of Kimura for PAM model [3].
-- Estimation models for evolutionary distances between amino acid sequences: Poisson Correction and Equal-Input from Thomas Bigot and al., article [4].
+- Estimation models for evolutionary distances between amino acids sequences: Poisson Correction and Equal-Input from Thomas Bigot and al., article [4].

 ## Installation